 A Taoist in Mt.
 Wudangshan

 As the only indigenous religion of China, Taoism has enjoyed a history of over 1,800 years in China.
-Centering on Tao, the origin and objective laws of the world, Taoism doctrine is developed around heaven wherein is the residence of the immortals, the actual earth and everything on it and hell, human beings and ghosts.
+Centering on Tao, the origin and objective laws of the world, its doctrine is developed around heaven wherein is the residence of the immortals, the actual earth and everything on it and hell, human beings and ghosts.

 Taoism stands for that from which all things were born and are returned to nature in the end; from where people could break away from the abyss of misery and ascend to heaven to be immortals if they had striven after virtue as well as practiced good deeds persistently in their previous lives.
 There are two kinds of Taoist followers: professional Taoists and believers.
 Both of these may offer sacrifices to the god and take part in Taoist activities and ceremonies in the Taoist temples in order to improve themselves in Taoist culture.